cboulanger/bibliograph/doc/dev/index.md

 ## Testing code changes

 The PHP backend is covered by a fairly extensive test suite which can be run with `pnpm runn test:codeception:all`.
 Any changes to the backend should be checked by running this suite, and any non-trivial addition to it should come with an individual test for each new feature.
-You can also run unit, functional and API tests separately with `pnpm runn test:codeception:(unit|functional|api)`.
+You can also run unit, functional and API tests separately with `pnpm run test:codeception:(unit|functional|api)`.

 Frontend tests using [Playwright](https://playwright.dev/) are in preparation.

 ## Deployment